DevExpress/devextreme-documentation/concepts/05 Widgets/Gantt/10 Gantt Elements/10 Task.md

 ![DevExtreme Gantt Chart - Milestone](/images/Gantt/milestone.png)

-The Gantt gets data for tasks from a data source ([dataSource](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/tasks/#dataSource)).
-Task objects from the data source are automatically bound to the widget if the task objects have the default 'title', 'start', 'end', etc. data fields in its structure.
+The **Gantt** widget gets data for tasks from a data source ([dataSource](/Documentation/ApiReference/UI_Widgets/dxGantt/Configuration/tasks/#dataSource)).
+Task objects from the data source are automatically bound to the widget if these objects have the default 'title', 'start', 'end', etc. data fields in its structure.
 For example:

     {
         'id': 1,